AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   ephemeris message
 - updated install notes to ensure Linux python3 developer libraries are installed, and to ensure that ``wheel`` package is installed along with ``conan``
+- created :ref:`smallBodyNavEKF` to simulate autonomous navigation in proximity of a small body

 Version 2.0.5